Animal Welfare Management Diploma Program

 Individuals with the Animal Welfare Management diploma have a wide variety of options when it comes to entry-level employment in the animal care industries.
 Potential careers include working in boarding facilities or doggie daycares, veterinary offices, animal shelters and rescues, animal sanctuaries or animal training centers.
 This field is highly rewarding for those who are passionate about the protection and care of animals.

-Most Importantly, according to the Bureau of Labor Statistics, the number of jobs in Ohio for animal care workers is expected to increase by eighteen percent between 2016 and 2026.2
+Most Importantly, according to the Bureau of Labor Statistics, the number of jobs in Illinois for animal care workers is expected to increase by nineteen percent between 2016 and 2026.2

 How Do I Enter Animal Welfare Management?